dbissell6/DFIR/Blue_Book/Blue_Book.md

 For a CTF participant, identifying and analyzing registry keys related to persistence can be a key part of the challenge.
 This may involve searching for suspicious or unusual keys or values, examining the contents of known persistence mechanisms (such as scheduled tasks), or using specialized tools and techniques to identify and analyze hidden or obfuscated persistence methods.

 ### Hive
 Hive files are an important component of the Windows Registry, containing critical system and user-specific information.
-During a forensic investigation or a Capture The Flag (CTF) challenge, analyzing these hive files can provide valuable insights into the activities performed on a system.

 The SAM hive file contains user account information such as hashed passwords, login timestamps, and group information.
 The SYSTEM hive file provides information about file execution times, USB devices connected, and system information such as the local timezone and last shutdown time.
 The SOFTWARE hive file contains information about both user and system software, including the operating system version and build, network connections, and input/output devices.
 The SECURITY hive file contains information about security measures and policies in place for the system.